 Secondly, the self-conception of several organs is substantially different from those in federal politics.
 Many lists do not belong to any political party and insist on their independence.
 They either originate from student councils or represent so-called status groups.
-Examples for the latter are the "Queeferministische Frauen-Lesben-Trans Liste" (queer feminist women-lesbian-trans list) and autonomous political organisations such as the "Antifaschistische Linke Liste" (antifacist left wing list).
 Last but not least, there are also student associations belonging to political parties.
-Among them are Jusos, RCDU, GHG, LHG and SDS (belonging to the social democrats, Christian democrats, green party, liberal party and socialist party respectively).
+Among them are Jusos, RCDU, GHG, LHG and SDS (belonging to the social 18 democrats, Christian democrats, green party, liberal party and socialist party respectively).
 Unfortunately, StuPa elections suffer from low voter turnouts of about 10%.